LLNL/Silo/docs/globals.md

   This is a bad outcome.
   This is especially true when an alternative would have been to have `DBGetMultiXxx()` methods (the methods that read multi-block objects) expand any nameschemes into the equivalent explicit lists of names thereby obeying the terms of the original, older `DBGetMultiXxx()` interface.
   Concievably, this is something that is possible to handle if `DB_COMPAT_OVER_PERF` is OR'd with `DB_READ` in a [`DBOpen`](files.md#dbopen) call.
-  Currently, compatibility mode flags are not supported for `DB_READ` opens.
+  Compatibility mode flags are not currently supported for `DB_READ` opens.

   Nameschemes represent a backward compatibility issue that is restricted to *some* objects (e.g. multi-block objects) in a Silo file.
   Other objects of the Silo file will remain readable by older versions of Silo (or older versions of the underlying driver library such as HDF5).